 2. Surface water contamination by the run-off from the waste dump.

-5. Bird menace above the waste dump which affects flight of aircraft.
+5. Bird menace above the waste dump which affects the flight of aircraft.

 6. Fires within the waste dump.